voder-ai/eslint-plugin-traceability/docs/ci-cd-pipeline.md

 4. **Full quality gate**
    - `npm run ci-verify:full`
-   - This script is the canonical definition of our quality gates and is also used by the Husky pre-push hook.
+   - This script is the canonical definition of our quality gates and is also used by the Husky pre-push hook, per `adr-pre-push-parity.md`.
    - It runs, in order:
      - `npm run check:traceability`
      - `npm run safety:deps`